-Most diffusive samplers only have one sorbent exposed meaning that each sampler addresses a limited analyte volatility range.
+5 Most diffusive samplers only have one sorbent exposed meaning that each sampler addresses a limited analyte volatility range.
 If the compounds of interest cover a wider volatility range, two or more samplers, packed with different sorbents, can be used in parallel.
 The samplers described in this standard are re-usable and don’t need a pump so using two or more samplers in parallel remains a cost-effective monitoring option.

-Fig. 6 Illustration of the Mechanism And Principles of Diffusive Sampling Examples for Axial and Radial Samplers.
+Fig. 6 Illustration of the Mechanism And Principles of Diffusive Sampling Examples for Axial and Radial Samplers

 10.2 Area Monitoring